apache/flink/docs/ops/deployment/native_kubernetes.zh.md

 #### Manual Resource Cleanup

-Flink uses [Kubernetes ownerReference's](https://kubernetes.io/docs/concepts/workloads/controllers/garbage-collection/) to cleanup all cluster components.
+Flink uses [Kubernetes OwnerReference's](https://kubernetes.io/docs/concepts/workloads/controllers/garbage-collection/) to cleanup all cluster components.
-All the Flink created resources, including `ConfigMap`, `Service`, `Deployment`, `Pod`, have been set the ownerReference to `service/<ClusterId>`.
+All the Flink created resources, including `ConfigMap`, `Service`, `Pod`, have been set the OwnerReference to `deployment/<ClusterId>`.
-When the service is deleted, all other resource will be deleted automatically.
+When the deployment is deleted, all other resources will be deleted automatically.

 {% highlight bash %}
-$ kubectl delete service/<ClusterID>
+$ kubectl delete deployment/<ClusterID>
 {% endhighlight %}

 ## Log Files